The CVO playbook for a successful vendor adventure — Part 2 / 2

 The Offensive line

-Focus on specific projects to bring quickly vendor value:
+Focus on specific projects to bring quick vendor value:

 - On-boarding.
 Evaluate how to accelerate and standardize the vendor on-boarding.
-It includes IT collaboration and schedule, security authorizations, employee training on the product and providing to vendors information and focal points.
+It includes IT collaboration and scheduling, security authorizations, employee training on the product, and providing vendors with information and focal points.

-- Cost vs usage: track also the number of licenses acquired and the actual usage.
+- Cost vs. usage.
+Track the number of licenses acquired and their actual usage.
 The procurement team will be happy to receive them.

 - Find alternatives.
 A hard one.
-For critical vendors, managing the vendor risk and negotiating prices with vendor helps when you know about a realistic alternative.
+For critical vendors, managing the vendor risk and negotiating prices with the vendor can help when you know about a realistic alternative.

-This alternative is realistic if it brings the same kind of service / product at the same level.
-Besides, the switch cost (in money and time) should be manageable and the vendor should have high chances to be declared valid by the defensive line in a timely manner.
+This alternative is realistic if it provides the same kind of service/product at the same level.
+Besides, the switch cost (in money and time) should be manageable and the vendor should have a high chance of being declared valid by the defensive line in a timely manner.

 Promoting a Vendor culture

-Nurturing a Vendor culture is a long-term work.
+Nurturing a Vendor culture is a long-term task.
 It convinces stakeholders to see an agile environment with fast vendor on-boarding and off-boarding.

 This Vendor culture can be implemented gradually:

 - Highlight your work.
 When a stakeholder requests a new Vendor, he or she is expecting regular updates.
-These updates should humanize the Vendor integration process, reflecting what are the current blockages and how the vendor responds (at high-level views).
+These updates should humanize the vendor integration process by reflecting current roadblocks and how the vendor responds (at a high level).

 - Bring the Voice of the Vendor.
-Critical vendors are also important stakeholders of the project.
-Sometimes, strong collaborations between vendors and your company may result in a strong product / service differentiation outside.
-Attention to the vendor (e.g., by providing feed-backs and requests) may be prioritized too.
+Critical vendors are also important stakeholders in the project.
+Sometimes, strong collaborations between vendors and your company may result in a strong product/service differentiation.
+Attention to the vendor (e.g., by providing feedback and requests) may be prioritized too.
 In product development, Product Managers may take this role.

 What are the metrics to evaluate CVOs?